With help from the Biden administration, activists defeat a potential pollution site in Chicago

-In its announcement, the department sided with activists and protesters who said adding a scrapyard to the Southeast, which is already teeming with heavy industry pollution, would be unacceptable.
+In its announcement, the department sided with activists and protesters who said that adding a scrapyard to the Southeast Side, which is already teeming with heavy-industry pollution, would be unacceptable.

-A Health Impact Assessment conducted in the months leading to the decision found that area communities “rank among the highest in Chicago for vulnerability to air pollution, based on underlying health and social conditions.”
-Furthermore, the Southeast population has higher rates of chronic conditions such as coronary heart disease and COPD in adults than Chicago overall.
+A health impact assessment conducted in the months leading to the decision found that communities there already “rank among the highest in Chicago for vulnerability to air pollution, based on underlying health and social conditions.”
+The Southeast’s adult population has higher rates of chronic conditions such as coronary heart disease and chronic obstructive pulmonary disease than in the city overall.

-The permit’s denial is at least the second time an intervention by the Biden administration had a direct impact on shutting down a polluting industry as part of an unprecedented bid by the White House to alleviate pollution in disadvantaged communities.
+The permit’s denial is at least the second time an intervention by the Biden administration has had a direct impact on shutting down a polluting industry.
+Shortly after his inauguration, President Biden launched an unprecedented bid to alleviate pollution in disadvantaged communities.

-Last year in May, the administration confronted an oil and gas refinery, Limetree Bay in St. Croix, Virgin Islands, after mishaps rained oil on neighborhoods and shrouded them with noxious odors.
-The facility was ordered to shut.
+Last May, the administration took on an oil and gas refinery, Limetree Bay in St. Croix, Virgin Islands, after mishaps rained oil on neighborhoods and shrouded them with noxious odors.
+The facility was ordered to close.

-In the Chicago case, EPA Administrator Michael Regan expressed his concerns about the city’s permit consideration in a letter to Mayor Lori Lightfoot (D).
-He followed up with a flight to the city to discuss the matter directly with the mayor.
+In Chicago, EPA Administrator Michael Regan expressed concerns about RMG’s permit application in a letter to Mayor Lori Lightfoot (D).
+He followed up with a visit to the city to discuss the matter directly with the mayor.

-Regan asked Lightfoot to delay her decision until after the city conducted a sweeping Health Impact Assessment.
-On Friday, the health department said the assessment factored heavily in the denial.
+Regan asked Lightfoot to delay her decision until after the city conducted a sweeping health impact assessment.
+On Friday, the health department said the assessment factored heavily in the permit’s denial.

 “The potential addition of another polluter in this overburdened and underserved community raised significant environmental justice and civil rights concerns,” Regan said in a statement Friday.